ReDnAxE/project-quality-inspector/README.md

 * [WIP] Rule git-rule :
   - set ignored branches
   - expects too old branches
-* Add CONTRIBUTING.md file to explain how to easily develop new rule
+* Add link to CONTRIBUTING.md file which explain how to easily develop new rule
 * Find more rules ;)